factcast/factcast/factcast-site/documentation-docsy/content/en/UI/Setup/report_storage.md

 ### Filesystem Storage

 Per default reports are stored on the filesystem of the instance that is running the FactCast-Server UI.
-The path can be configured using the `factcast.ui.report.path` property.
+The path can be configured using the `factcast.ui.report.store.path` property.
 This setup has the downside that reports are lost when the instance is restarted or the filesystem is wiped, as well as that large amounts of reports can fill up the disk.
 Because of this, it is recommended to use an external ReportStore.